mela-org/mela-command/README.md

 }
 ```
 Using this additional code, you could run the command in your console with
 `example echo <arguments>`.
-If you type anything else, you will get an error message saying
+If you typed anything else, you would get an error message saying
-"Unknown command.".
+"Unknown command.":
 ```java
 public class Main {